-In this study, we use 2016-2019 waves of the LSBS survey to investigate access to finance issues faced by UK social enterprises, which are often women and MEG-led.
-The findings of an extensive empirical analysis suggest that social enterprises are less likely to apply for bank overdrafts compared to commercial SMEs, but are more likely to apply to government grants.
+In this study, we use 2016-2019 waves of the LSBS survey to investigate access to finance issues faced by UK social enterprises.
+The findings of an extensive econometric investigation suggest that social enterprises are less likely to apply for bank overdrafts compared to commercial SMEs, but are more likely to apply to government grants.
 However, upon applying for funding, social enterprises are more likely to receive commercial mortgages, credit card financing and loans from mainstream financial intermediaries compared to commercial SME counterparts.

 In terms of leadership diversity of social enterprises, our results suggest that women-led social enterprises are less likely to use equity finance and loans from business partners/directors/owners.
 We also find that MEG-led social enterprises rely less on commercial mortgages, factoring/invoice discounting, government grants and leasing or hire purchase forms of finance compared to non-MEG-led counterparts, but are more likely to use bank overdraft, loans from mainstream financial intermediaries (e.g., a bank, building society or other financial institution) or loans from a business partner/director/owner.
-Considering the effect of leadership diversity of social enterprises on their demand and supply for finance, our results suggest that women-led social enterprises are more likely to apply for loans from a bank but, conditional on application, less likely to receive funding compared to male-led social enterprises.
+Considering the effect of leadership diversity of social enterprises on their access to finance, our results suggest that women-led social enterprises are more likely to apply for loans from a bank but, conditional on application, less likely to receive funding compared to male-led social enterprises.
 Our results also show that MEG-led social enterprises are less likely to apply for credit cards and government grants; and conditional on application, less likely to get a bank overdraft facility or a loan from a bank.
 However, conditional on application, they MEG-led social enterprises exhibit the largest probability of securing funding from a government or local authority grants.

 Overall, the results presented in this study have important implications for public policy by providing valuable information for organisations and other key stakeholders introducing or monitoring interventions or offering financial support to UK social enterprises.
-Social enterprises face specific barriers to access to finance, which differ from those encountered by commercial SMES.
-Having a business model where profits are used to achieve social, environmental and ethical goals appears to exacerbate many of the access barriers inherent in the SME finance market.
-This is particularly important for MEG and women-led social enterprises, and it is here where more support should be provided to fill existing knowledge and funding gaps in order to ensure these enterprises can access finance appropriate to their mission, business model, industry and stage of development, and thus fulfil their full potential.
+Social enterprises face specific barriers to access to finance, which differ from those encountered by commercial SMEs.
+Having a business model where profits are used to achieve social, environmental and ethical goals appears to exacerbate many of the access to finance barriers facing SMEs.
+This issue particularly affects MEG and womenled social enterprises.
+More public policy support is needed to bridge the existing knowledge and funding gaps.
+By providing tailored financial assistance that aligns with their specific mission, business model, industry, and stage of development, these enterprises can access the resources they need.
+This will enable them to fulfil their unique potential.